To restore Oracle databases, you can use:

 - After you provide the details above, click Restore.
 The warm snapshot is unpacked and downloaded as an Oracle RMAN backup on the Phoenix Backup Store, and you can restore it to the Oracle instance using RMAN.

-After you restore a cold or a warm snapshot from the Phoenix Cloud, the snapshot is downloaded as the Oracle RMAN backup on a folder on the Phoenix Backup Store.
+After you restore a cold or a warm snapshot from the Druva Cloud, the snapshot is downloaded as the Oracle RMAN backup on a folder on the Phoenix Backup Store.
 To get the path to the folder:

 - In the Phoenix Management Console, click Jobs on the top menu-bar.